 Keith Pears

-The Trophée Jean Rougié 2024 honors Canada.
+The Trophée Rougié 2024 honors Canada.

 Passionate about cooking from an early age, Keith Pears has become an important figure in Canadian cuisine.
 He gained recognition through his participation in numerous culinary competitions and notably won the Canadian qualification for the Bocuse d’Or 2025.